 The New York Jets take great pride in a long-standing, year-round commitment to our community.
 Programs funded by the New York Jets Foundation look to positively influence the lives of young men and women in the tri-state area by supporting youth football, preventing bullying, and promoting social justice, particularly in disadvantaged communities.
 From launching football teams at urban high schools to unifying our community for change to fostering positive school environments, the New York Jets invest in programs that make a difference in the lives of others.
 In addition to our focus on youth development, the Jets support the efforts of the Lupus Research Alliance, numerous established charitable organizations and causes sponsored by the NFL.

-Annually, the Jets host a 46-team high school 11-ON football tournament presented by Nike.
-The event occurs at the Atlantic Health Jets Training Center over three days in June and is comprised of both a traditional 7on7 tournament, as well as a linemen challenge.
+The Jets host a 48-team high school Nike 11-ON football tournament fueled by Gatorade.
+The event occurs at the Atlantic Health Jets Training Center and is comprised of both a traditional 7v7 tournament, as well as a linemen challenge.
 The tournament is free of charge to all schools and participants receive a complimentary pair of Jets branded shorts and 11-ON shirts, courtesy of the Jets and Nike.
-The 7on7 and linemen challenge champions are invited to Jets home game and honored on-field prior to kickoff.
+The 7v7 and linemen challenge champions are invited to Jets home game and honored on-field prior to kickoff.
 Information for the 11-ON Tournament is made available in early spring.
-If interested in participating, please email email@example.com.
+If interested in participating, please email firstname.lastname@example.org.